 The diagnosis of infective endocarditis is usually based on a constellation of clinical findings rather than a single definitive test result.

 Infective endocarditis can occur at any age.
 Men are affected about twice as often as women.
-Intravenous drug abusers, immunocompromised patients, and patients with prosthetic heart valves and other intracardiac devices are at highest risk.
+Incidence of infection and mortality increase with increasing age.
+Patients who use illicit intravenous drugs, immunocompromised patients, patients with prosthetic heart valves and other intracardiac devices are at highest risk.
+There is also an increased risk in patients with indwelling intravascular catheters.

 Etiology of Infective Endocarditis